 Lion can be sources of terror for some people.
 While others adore them and view them as big cats.
 So, your own views on lions will obviously play a role in your dream interpretation.

 If you dream of a lion attacking you, it can mean that you are ready to “kill off” and transform a part of your life.
 It can also mean that you’re ready to be more courageous and face your fears in a certain situation.
 Negative emotions in a dream can be powerful reminders to take action in an area of your life.
 It’s your subconscious mind’s way of grabbing your attention.

 Likewise, if you have a pleasant dream about a lion, it can mean that you have gained mastery in a situation and that you should have the confidence to act and achieve your desired outcomes.

 A lion tattoo is a higher power tattoo.
 It sends a message to the world that you are confident, strong, and protective.
 Of course, tattoos are deeply personal to the person who has them, and how the tattoo artists presents the lion will speak volumes.
 A lioness tattoo shows that you believe in female power and the balance of power.
 While a pride of lions demonstrates your love for your family and friends.
 Hopefully learning more about lion meanings, symbolism, and mythology can bring deeper meaning to your tattoo.

 Organizations that Protect Lions

-There are roughly 20,000 lions remaining in the wild, representing a decline in their population of 43 percent in just the past two decades.
+There are roughly 20,000 lions remaining in the wild, representing a 43 percent decline in their population in just the past two decades.
 Wild lions face threats that include habitat loss and habitat fragmentation, the illegal wildlife trade, and conflicts with human beings.
 If you care about lions, please do what you can to protect them.
-Here are some organizations that protect lions:
+Here are some organizations that are working to help the world’s wild lions: